 An update on the status of Academic Affairs support areas—including Armacost Library, Information Technology Services, Registrar, Office of Career and Professional Development, Veterans and Military Support Services, the Office of International Students and Scholars, the Center for Spatial Studies, the Deans’ Offices, and the Provost’s Office—was provided in a March 19 memo from the provost.

 Following guidance from the CDC and the California governor's March 19 order, all non-essential events are canceled for the time being.

-The Graduate School of Theology Commencement exercises have also been postponed.
-In addition to a virtual experience this year, the Class of 2020 is invited to return to campus in May 2021 to participate in a festive joint ceremony.
+The Graduate School of Theology plans a small virtual experience in May, and the Class of 2020 is invited to return to campus in May 2021 to participate in a festive joint ceremony.

 All U of R Southern California regional campuses and sites currently remain closed; instruction continues via technology-enabled learning.

 On the Marin campus, residential Graduate School of Theology students are able to stay in their apartments, and only essential services (institutions of higher education are listed among these) may remain open.
 The Graduate Theological Union library is closed, with distance support provided to students and faculty.